-Last year, the Shenzhen Factory passed the latest quality management system certification.
-We uphold the philosophy of continuous improvement and keeping pace with the times and apply the latest internationally recognized quality standards as the basis for providing optimal services.
-Shenzhen Factory's quality policy and objectives have been understood and implemented by all staff through training and publicity.
+The Group has passed the latest quality management system certification.
+We uphold the philosophy of continuous improvement and keeping pace with the times and apply the latest internationally recognised quality standards as the basis for providing optimal services.
+The Group's quality policy and objectives have been understood and implemented by all staff through training and publicity.
 In addition, we have formulated and implement the Procedures for Management Review and conduct management review at least once a year to ensure that our quality control system is appropriate, adequate and effective, and aligned with our strategy.